AlaskaAirlines/WC-Generator/docs/gettingStarted.md

 }
 ```

-When writing styles using CSS variables, please be sure to follow the recomendations for [shady CSS](https://auro.alaskaair.com/support/shadycss) in order to avoid any issues with IE11.
+When writing styles using CSS variables, please be sure to follow the recommendations for [shady CSS](https://auro.alaskaair.com/support/shadycss) in order to avoid any issues with IE11.

 ### PostCSS support